iturdikulov/notes/research/Neil-Practical_Vim.md

 ## Use Vim's Factory Settings \24

-To open vim with default settings run this command ==`vim -u NONE -N`==. -N flag here reverts vi compatible mode (*nocompatible*).
+To open vim with default settings run this command ==`vim -u NONE -N`==. -N flag here reverts vi compatible mode (_nocompatible_).
 Set nocompatible is completely ignored in nvim, +1 reason to use it 🤔.
 But butter just use blank `init.lua` file, to enable built-in plugins.
 <!--SR:!2023-06-05,1,239-->

 ## On the Role of Vim Script \25

-This book not about Vim Script but it's used widely across the material.
+This book not about `Vim Script`, but it's used widely across the material.

 ## On Vim Versions \26

-How get vim version and health status of current neovim instance, including plugins?::`: checkhealth`
+How get vim version and health status of current neovim instance, including plugins?
+&#10;
+`:checkhealth`, but it can be slow!

 # 1. The Vim Way \28

 If you know how to craft useful actions using vim, you can reuse them and repeat effectively.

 ## Tip 1.
 Meet the Dot Command \28

-`:h .`::Dot command help.
+Dot command help::`:h .`.
 <!--SR:!2023-06-07,3,258-->

 `x`::Delete character under cursor.

 `u`::Undo.

 `dd`::Delete current line.
 <!--SR:!2023-06-07,3,266-->

 `.`::repeat last command.

 `>{motion}`::Increase indentation depending on motion.

-`>G`::Increase indentation from the current line until the end of the file (in markdown until section?).
+`>G`::Increase indentation from the current line until the end of the file (in Markdown until section?).

+`>}`::Increase indentation for paragraph forward.

-Do vim record keystrokes if we enter insert mode and type something?::Yes, we can even repeat these keystrokes.
+Do vim record keystrokes if we enter insert mode and type something?
+&#10;
+Yes, we can even repeat these keystrokes - `".p`
 <!--SR:!2023-06-08,3,258-->

-The dot command is a Micro ==macro==.

 ## Tip 2.
 Don't Repeat Yourself \31

 DRY - ==Don't Repeat Yourself==.

+Difference between `i` and `a`?
+&#10;
-Difference between `i` and `a`?::`i` insert before cursor, `a` insert after cursor.
+`i` insert before cursor, `a` insert after cursor.

 `$`::Move to the end of the line.